eficode-academy/docker-katas/README.md

 You need to have access to a machine with docker installed.
 There are many ways of getting that:

-* Click the link above to get a Cloud shell from Google (require login)
+* Click the link above to get a Cloud shell from Google (requires login).
 * Docker installed on a linux box.
 * Docker desktop installed on a Mac or Windows machine.